 Nutrients to Nourish Your Hair from the Inside

 As I mentioned at the beginning, what you eat is vital for your overall health, and especially for your hair.
 But don’t worry, you don’t have to completely overhaul your diet to achieve the benefits.
 Simply adding more fruits and veggies can do wonders for your locks.

 By incorporating more of these nutrient-packed, antioxidant-rich into your diet, both you and your hair will be glowing from the inside out.

 Since hair is made primarily of protein, it makes sense that including it in your diet will help maintain healthy growth and shine.
 Protein is one of the building blocks of hair, and deficiencies can lead to weak, brittle hair.
 Without enough quality protein coming into your body through a good diet, it’s hard to replace hair that falls out naturally.

-Supplement option: Another option is to add an excellent protein powder into your smoothies, like hemp, pea, rice, or a combo like Sun Warrior.
+Another option is to add an excellent protein powder into your smoothies, like hemp, pea or rice.

 Essential Fatty Acids

 If your hair is dry and brittle to touch, it may because your scalp isn’t getting or producing enough of its own natural oils to moisturize your scalp and locks.